 Here is one of our favorites:

-This is The Gateway, designed by world-famous architect, I. M. Pei.
-It may look like a single building from this angle, but The Gateway is actually two separate, 37-story skyscrapers.
+While it may appear to be a single building from certain angles, The Gateway is actually two separate, 37-story skyscrapers.

 Completed in 1990, the two office buildings’ official names are The Gateway East and The Gateway West, but we’ve heard that locals prefer to call them “two towering cardboard boxes.”

-- The Gateway is an office complex, so there isn’t much to see inside.
+ⓘ TIP: The Gateway is an office complex, so there isn’t much to see inside.
 However, if you want an excuse to enter and take a look around, the embassy of Mexico is located on the 3rd floor of The Gateway East.

 How to see The Gateway online